The All For One Battalion

 Each Fall, the Ranger team participates in the ROTC's Ranger Challenge, which is open to all XU Battalion ROTC cadets.
 Each Spring, the team conducts extra training for those interested in joining the group.

 The Ranger Challenge, known as the varsity sport of Army ROTC, is a competition designed to challenge cadets both physically and mentally as well as enhance leader development and team cohesion.
-The Ranger Challenge Team trains intensely from May through Mid-October for the annual Brigade Ranger Challenge Competition held at Fort Knox, Kentucky and February through early April for the Best Ranger Competition held by the Muskie Battalion including teams from all over the region.
-Both competition events include a 10-kilometer road march, weapons assembly, rifle marksmanship, land navigation, hand grenade assault course, and the Army physical fitness test.
+The Ranger Challenge Team trains intensely from May through Mid-October for the annual Brigade Ranger Challenge Competition held at Fort Knox, Kentucky and February through early April for the Best Ranger Competition hosted by the All For One Battalion including teams from all over the region.
+Both competition events include a 20-kilometer road march, weapons assembly, rifle marksmanship, land navigation, hand grenade assault course, and the Army physical fitness test.
 The team stresses physical readiness and camaraderie.